processone/docs.ejabberd.im/content/admin/installation.md

 Note that you probably need administrative privileges in the system to install ejabberd.

-The files and directories created are, by default:
+The created files and directories depend on the options provided to [`./configure`](#configure), by default they are:

 <!-- TODO: Check we are up to date -->